 - Meritorious students can progress to a doctoral course and conduct research.

 In the latest QS World University Rankings, four institutions from the UK feature in the top-10 list.
-These are the four universities:
+These are as follows:

 - University of Cambridge - 3rd position internationally

 - University of Oxford - 6th position internationally

 Though the USA still rules the roost with institutions in the top-10 list; institutions from the UK are going equally strong.
 Going by recent trends, many Asian students are applying to study in institutions like Bangor University, University of Edinburgh, University of Dundee and the University of Glasgow.
 This trend is also linked to the fact that these cities are less expensive when compared to living in London, Birmingham or Leeds.

 Life in the UK